Gideon Emery: Career

 Emery found himself playing various roles in visiting British and American film and television productions.
 He decided that the screen was where he wanted to focus his attention.
 With most major projects casting their lead roles overseas, he decided it was time to explore more diverse opportunities.
 In late 2003, he moved to Los Angeles, where he has played characters both on screen (Last Resort, Takers, Moonlight, Burn Notice) and for video games such as Final Fantasy XII, Vanquish, Dragon Age II and Tekken series (starting from Tekken 6 – present).
 He is an in-demand motion capture performer and can be seen and heard in the games Call of Duty: Advanced Warfare, Battlefield 3 and Halo Wars 2, all of which also use his likeness.
 He has also narrated over 50 audiobooks.

 Emery had a recurring role on the hit MTV series Teen Wolf as season three's main antagonist Deucalion, a blind but powerful Alpha werewolf who leads a pack consisting entirely of Alphas.
 Emery reprised the role in season five: "To prove not only to others, but also to himself, that Deucalion is capable of being true and noble."
 He would return once again for the final season of the show.
 He won multiple best actor awards for his role as Richard Pine in Bill Hanson's adaptation of Stephen King's Survivor Type.
 Emery is the creator, director and star of E&N with Ed Neusbit, a comedic news parody show offering "all the news you never knew you needed".
-Other recurring roles include Daredevil, Shameless, Last Resort, Good Behavior and Scream: Resurrection.
-In 2020, Emery joined the cast of Netflix series Dash & Lily as Lily's father.
+Other recurring roles include Daredevil, Wolf Pack, Dash & Lily, Shameless, Last Resort, Good Behavior and Scream: Resurrection.